noms-ops/noms-command/ROADMAP.rst

                              This implies that Javascript must be able to script the authentication dialog, which means
-                             there must be some way to do prompting; possibly with the ``window.prompt()`` interface.
+                             there must be some way to do prompting; currently this can use the ``window.prompt()`` interface.
 ---------------------------- -----------------------------------------------------
 Login URL with special token **noms** will offer a way for javascripts to persist to be included in request    state across requests.
-This mechanism will allow headers                      a javascript to set special headers that it will
+This mechanism will allow headers                      a javascript to set special headers or request
-                             have access to for later requests.
+                             tokens that it will have access to for later requests.

+                             This will use the WebStorage API.
 ---------------------------- -----------------------------------------------------
 Login URL with special token Similar to above, with a somewhat different request to be included in request    implementation. bodies
 ---------------------------- -----------------------------------------------------
-OAuth                        **noms** will use httpclient's built-in OAuth
+OAuth                        **noms** may use httpclient's built-in OAuth
                              and prompt the user to authenticate with OAuth, and use the OAuth token for subsequent requests.
 ---------------------------- -----------------------------------------------------